How To Sell On Etsy: Beginner’s Guide To Etsy Setup & Success

 If this information is not enough for you, welcome to check out Etsy’s seller handbook with over 600 inspirational articles for successfully running your Etsy shop.
 Inside this seller handbook, you will discover advice and recommendations about growth hacking, productivity, seasonal tips for successful selling on Etsy and a lot more.
 All hand-written by Etsy team.

 But before we get into the details, let’s check if Etsy is the right platform for your eCommerce website.

 Is Etsy the right platform for your eCommerce business?

 Let’s face it.
 Not all products are suited for this platform.
-Etsy is not a run-of-the-mill marketplace, like Amazon or eBay, where all types of goods can be sold, mass-produced or handmade.
+Etsy is not a run-of-the-mill marketplace, like eBay, where all types of goods can be sold, mass-produced or handmade.
 And it is not even close to Amazon, where your ranks and sales are dependent on the efficiency of buyer-seller communication.

 It has a unique ‘style’, exclusively created for artists and crafters to sell their handmade and vintage items online.